 - The trail surface is mainly compacted fine to course gravel, with urban sections consisting of asphalt paths.
-For cycling, the gravel surface is best suited to MTB and cross/hybrid bikes, although experienced riders can use flat bar racers/road bikes (perhaps with wider tyres).
+For cycling, this gravel surface is best suited to MTB and cross/hybrid bikes, although experienced riders can use flat bar racers/road bikes (perhaps with wider tyres).

 - There are two alternative return routes.
 The first is along forest tracks through box-ironbark woodland, a main road, and the One Tree Hill Regional Park.
 The second is at Axedale via Sugarloaf Rd, Wellsford State Forest, to Pratts Park Road at East Bendigo.

 - There are many other off-road riding and walking options in the Bendigo area as well.

 - On-Road ride routes are many in the Bendigo area, with the choice of riding with local groups (refer to the related Brochures, Maps, Apps, Files, Rides‘ page to download a list with times etc).